Scenario Refresh & Trigger Process Practice Benchmark

 Knowing when to update your scenarios can be a challenge.
 Should you refresh scenarios annually, or is better to 'trigger' the process based on the loss events that happening around you?
-To help scenario practitioners at financial organisations understand how other firms update their scenarios, and therefore see how they could be doing this differently, we conducted a practice benchmark on this topic.
+To help scenario practitioners at financial organisations understand how other firms update their scenarios, and therefore see how what could be doing differently, we conducted an ORX Practice Benchmark on this topic.

-This practice benchmark was conducted as part of ORX Scenarios, our service dedicated to supporting scenario practice in the financial sector.
+This Practice Benchmark is only open to subscribers to ORX Scenarios, our service dedicated to supporting scenario practice in the financial sector.
 Organisations who subscribe to ORX Scenarios get access to a library full of ready-to-use scenarios, handbooks and practice notes explaining key elements of scenario practice.
 They also join a global community of experienced scenario professionals to share ideas and experiences.

 How does the industry update operational risk scenarios?

 Overall, scenario refresh processes are becoming more mature.
 Our results show that the industry is adopting more dynamic approaches, which are better designed to meet business needs and are more focused on managing risks at the right time.

 However, there are still opportunities to enhance practices and improve efficiency.
 We identified five main areas where practice could be improved, made more efficient or where practice differs.

 1. Take a 'group' or 'light-touch' approach to refreshing scenarios

 While our practice benchmark found that organisations most commonly carried out a complete reassessment of their scenarios – including reviewing the storyline, risk drivers and impacts – some were taking a more efficient approach.
 This involved doing a 'light-touch' refresh or grouping similar scenarios together.